 Plan to rent your snorkel gear before you arrive for the best price, use a locker for $10 for your phone, wallet & keys while snorkeling, and pay a few dollars for the tram if you’d rather not walk up and down the hill.
 Walking down is no biggie, but you might appreciate the ride up when the sun is beating down and you are tired from snorkeling!

-Pro Tips: Hanauma Bay is CLOSED on Tuesdays.
-Arrive before 7am for easy parking, free admission, and better snorkeling.
+Pro Tips: Hanauma Bay requires reservations and we cannot stress enough that the earlier you arrive, the better.
+The bay is CLOSED on Mondays and Tuesdays.
 Do not step on the coral!
 Damaged coral means the fish can’t survive there.

 Na Kama Kai Ocean Clinic

 You might depart Hanauma Bay around 10:30am as we did when the crowds had diminished some of its magic.
 Once a month Na Kama Kai, an ocean conservation organization that teaches children how to love and care for the sea, puts on a free ocean clinic at different beaches around the island.
 Fortunately, our trip took place during one of their clinics, and my children LOVED every minute.
-I highly recommend reading more here and seeing if you will have the chance to participate!
+I highly recommend checking it out if you will have the chance to participate!

 I have never been as amazed by blowholes as others around me and usually don’t make a huge point to visit them, but I thought our kids would be excited and I am so glad we went!
 We got some great shots of the blowhole this time and our children were thrilled.
 I would highly recommend this quick stop when you leave Hanauma Bay as it is only a few minutes away.